 This is again fantastic news for those in need of strong legal counsel and vital court support, but who simply cannot even begin to consider the high cost of instructing a qualified (solicitor/lawyer/attorney) when looking to fight for their civil or familial rights, or just uphold their claims in an English court of law.

-In closing, this page would serve only as a reminder to anyone reading that I am now offering my services as a law consultant and legal adviser, and would naturally relish any opportunity to extend my support through the moniker of a ‘McKenzie Friend’.
+In closing, this page would serve only as a reminder to anyone reading that I am now offering my services as a legal consultant, and would naturally relish any opportunity to extend my support through the moniker of a ‘McKenzie Friend’.

 And so should you find yourself in need of my assistance, please get in touch using the web form below, or simply email me at email@example.com where we can then begin a swift discourse to explore to what extent my help is needed, and when.